What should my written project look like (only for students currently working on projects)?

 How do I know if a course will or won't transfer into my program?

-You should check on the course with your advisor.
+You should check on the course with your adviser/mentor.

 What do I do if a course that I need isn't offered?

-Talk with your advisor or Tim Byers to see if there is an alternate course that would work for you or to see when the course you need will come around again.
+Talk with your adviser/mentor to see if there is an alternate course that would work for you or to see when the course you need will come around again.